ocaml/RFCs/rfcs/unboxed-types.md

     x.bar <- { x.bar with y = y' }

-It would be nice to also allow the syntax `x.bar.y <- y'`, although this is a little trickier to understand and implement, since it is `x.bar` rather than `x.bar.y` which is the mutable field.
+It would be nice to also allow the syntax `x.bar.#y <- y'`, although this is a little trickier to understand and implement, since it is `x.bar` rather than `x.bar.y` which is the mutable field.